 That said, all those features are on by default, and switching them off has an affect on the relevance of the search and website suggestions you receive.
 Beyond turning them off, there are a few tricks outside of the browser’s settings that you can use to improve your privacy, as covered in our anonymous browsing guide.

 There’s also the question of how much disabling those features does, as we found out last year that despite turning off location history, many Google apps still had access to time-stamped location data.

 Luckily, you have the option to manually delete some of the information Google collects about you by visiting its “my activity” page, as detailed in our guide on how to delete your Google history.

 Besides the inherent privacy problem of Google as a company, Google Chrome offers you a robust selection of privacy settings.
 You can limit trackers and cookies in general or on a website-by-website basis, as well as tell the browser to send a “do not track” request to all websites, but that’s only effective as long as websites don’t ignore it.

-Overall, we recommend you use one of our best VPN for Chrome when using it.
+Overall, we recommend you use one of our best VPN for Chrome when using it, and you can also check out our guide on how to clear cookies on Android.
 Google has definitely been taking the evil path in recent years, and we have no idea where your data will end up.
 Read our monthly State of the Cloud column for examples.